-Students engage in debate and critical reflection on a range of contemporary health issues.
-Through this engagement, students develop an understanding of ethical issues and principles, a respect for the autonomy and choice of both individuals and groups, and competency in collaborative and consultative ways of working.
+You will engage in debate and critical reflection on a range of contemporary health issues.
+Through this, you will develop an in-depth understanding of ethical issues and principles, a respect for the autonomy and choice of both individuals and groups, and cultural competency in collaborative and consultative ways of working.